fixie/fixie.assertions/README.md

 ## Idiomatic `Should`

 Most assertion libraries tend to accrete 1000 `ShouldXyz` methods for every conceivable situation.
-This library refuse to boil the ocean.
-The `Should(expectation)` assertion reduces the need for things like `ShouldBeGreaterThan`, `ShouldBeGreaterThanOrEqualTo`, and similar nonidiomatic assertions. **Any pull requests that attempt to boil the ocean with non-idiomatic code will be closed.**
+This library refuses to boil the ocean.
+The `Should(expectation)` assertion reduces the need for things like `ShouldBeGreaterThan`, `ShouldBeGreaterThanOrEqualTo`, and similar nonidiomatic assertions.

 ```cs
 var value = 4;